-Jake Tapper's Lecture To President Trump Is Pure Political Theater
+Jake Tapper's Lecture to President Trump Is Pure Political Theater

 In short, everything Tapper said is debatable.
 Science is almost always debatable.
 And residents in states like Florida, Georgia, South Dakota, and Arizona would have quite a bit to debate with him.
 Most of our shutdowns ended months ago or never started.
 Masks are encouraged but not mandated.
 Kids are back in school.
 Fall sports are in full swing, and restaurants, gyms, and other venues are open.
 Florida Governor Ron DeSantis said it best, “We will never do any of these lockdowns again.”
 Never.

-Finally, I would like to know what Tapper has to say to Virginia Governor Ralph Northam. in late September, he and his wife tested positive for COVID-19.
-A staff member who worked in their living quarters tested positive before Northam, and his wife tested positive.
+Finally, I would like to know what Tapper has to say to Virginia Governor Ralph Northam.
+In late September, he and his wife tested positive for COVID-19.
+A staff member who worked in their living quarters tested positive before Northam and his wife did.
 Sort of like how Trump aide Hope Hicks fell ill before the President did.
 Does Tapper have any questions for Northam about where he broke protocol?
 It isn’t very likely, but even if he did, Tapper would never ask.
 Northam is a Democrat.